 Founded in 1988, TaxAct’s goal is to provide quality tax preparation products at affordable prices.
 Based in Cedar Rapids, Iowa with a team of over 120 employees, it helps its customers navigate through tax season without a large financial burden.
 Over 45 million federal tax returns have been filed with TaxAct, by consumers, business owners and tax professionals alike.

 TaxAct offers multiple online do-it-yourself tax filing options.
-These options make it easier and more convenient to file since everything is digital.
+These options make it easier and more convenient to file.
 Plus, with step-by-step guidance, online tools and a maximum refund guarantee, you learn more about the filing process while getting the most out of tax season.
 All options also come with unlimited phone support, giving you help with specific tax issues as they come up.

 TaxAct’s Filing Options

 It’s also dedicated to making the filing process faster, easier and more convenient.
-Since it’s an online process, it’s compatible on multiple devices.
-If you have a simple tax situation, you can even file through a mobile app called TaxACT Express.
-TaxAct also allows you to easily import your W-2 and last year’s returns.
+Since TaxAct is an online process, it’s compatible on multiple devices.
+If you have a simple tax situation, you can even file through a mobile app called TaxAct Express.
+TaxAct also makes it easy to import your W-2 and last year’s returns.
 After you file, you also have access to personalized financial reports like HealthWatch and TaxWatch, which give you tips to maximize tax and healthcare savings.

-To file with TaxAct, you answer simple questions about your finances and TaxAct does the rest.
+The filing process with TaxAct just requires you to answer simple questions about your finances.
 As you file, you get step-by-step guidance with tax tips and strategies, so you understand the process completely.
 There’s also a complete tax glossary to help you understand terms.
 And with real-time refund status, you’re able to see how different factors impact your final refund.

-TaxAct also has easy import and storage.
+With TaxAct it’s also easy to import and store your tax returns.
 You have unlimited access to your returns up to seven years after filing, so you can refer back to them as you file in the next year.
 You can also import data from returns prepared with TurboTax or H&R Block.
 For $15, you can transfer data directly from a previous TaxAct return.
 These features give you access to the prior year’s comparison report, which compares the returns from this year and last year to check if there are any discrepancies.
 If there are any errors, you get free amended returns at no cost.

-After you file, you receive personalized healthcare and tax reports, plus a complimentary BluPrint financial report.
+After you file, TaxAct will provide a complimentary BluPrint financial report.
 The BluPrint report shares financial planning and tax saving opportunities that may fit your financial situation.

-TaxAct Plus also helps maximize deductions by including tools to help get the maximum refund available.
-You can import data about charitable donations and investment income, which are possible areas for deductions.
+TaxAct Deluxe+ also helps maximize deductions through additional tools.
+For example, you can import data about charitable donations and investment income, which are possible areas for deductions.

-Filers who need to report capital gains may also like the Freelancer option.
-This option makes it easy to import stock data and to record your capital gains.
+At $34.95 for a federal return and $39.95 per state return, this option is designed for people with significant investments or a rental property.
+Filers who need to report capital gains may also like the Premier+ option as it makes it easy to import stock data and to record your capital gains.

 Refund and Payment Options

-You can pay for TaxAct services with credit or debit card.
-You can also deduct the cost directly from your tax refund, but you must have a refund of at least $100.
+You can pay for TaxAct services with a credit or debit card.
+You can also deduct the cost directly from your tax refund if you opt to receive your refund via direct deposit, and if your expected refund is at least $100.

 The fastest way to receive your tax refund is to directly deposit the money into your bank account.
 The refund can be deposited into up to three different accounts.
 You can automatically split the money between both a savings and checking account.
 You can also use it to purchase U.S. Savings Bonds in $50 increments or deposit it into an American Express Serve Prepaid Debit Account.
+If you choose the prepaid debit account, TaxAct will automatically get $20 added to your account.
 You can also get the refund as a paper check.

 TaxAct also allows you to track your e-file status of your federal and state returns.
 This gives you an estimate of when you’ll receive your refund.